waf/RunOnSave/README.md

 The following options are supported:

 - **command** - the command to run.
 It should be either fully qualified or available on the Path environment variable.
 For `.cmd` and `.bat` files, make sure the file extension is included in the command.
+The following placeholder can be used in the command:
+  - `{solution_directory}` - The directory of the solution file (e.g. C:\MySolution)
 - **arguments** - the arguments to supply to the command.
 It supports the following placeholders:
   - `{file}` - The file that was saved, fully qualified (e.g. C:\MySolution\MyProject\Program.cs)
   - `{file_in_solution}` - The file that was saved, relative to the solution_directory (e.g. MyProject\Program.cs)